ag826/Understanding_Attention_XAI_F25/README.md

 - Interactive visualization for interpretability

 **Novel Component:** Token-by-token attention tracking during generation.
 Most XAI tools analyze static inputs.
 We track attention dynamically as the model generates each token, providing a framework for real-time analysis.
 While small models produce noisy signals, this methodology demonstrates an approach that could be more effective with larger, better-calibrated models.

+AI Citation:
+- ChatGPT and Claude were used to generate initial code structure and framework in app.py
+- But not more than 5 lines at a time
+- Most of the code and logic was manually written
+- AI Citation - ChatGPT and Claude were used to help debug and optimize code snippets in app.py
+- AI was also used for converting the initial flask app (app.py) to gradio-based code app_gradio.py in order to be hosted on HuggingFace Spaces
+- This was becuase we had built a flask app earlier but didn't find any cloud platforms or services where we could reliably host it